oracle/learning-library/analytics-library/leverage-adw-oac/build-analysis/build-analysis.md

 ## Introduction

-In this lab, you start creating your first simple interactive analysis, use filters, canvases and basically further investigate why we are losing customers from mobile phones.
+In this lab, you will start creating your first simple interactive analysis, use filters, canvases and basically further investigate why we are losing customers from mobile phones.

 _Estimated Lab Time_: 20 minutes